Offnix/RuneHelper/README.md

 ## Todo List
- - addition of progress bars and basic skeleton of form1 - offnix
+ - Finish desing for Form1 - peter
- - silverhawk calc - peter
+ - create woodcutting calc - offnix
- - Api for level import for all purposes -offnix
- -

 ## Idea's And Features that could be added